Amanscripting/Producer---consumer-problem/README.md

-# Producer---consumer-problem using C
+# Producer-consumer-problem using C
 A thread-safe, bounded circular buffer shared between a producer thread and a consumer thread, implemented in C using POSIX threads
-# What is demonstrated
+## What is demonstrated
-Multi-threading-Seprate producer and consumer threads running concurrently Mutual-exclusion- a pthread_mutex_t protects the shared buffer, index pointers, and item count from race conditions Condition variables — pthread_cond_t is used so threads block efficiently when the buffer is full or empty, instead of spinning in a loop
+Multi-threading-Separate producer and consumer threads running concurrently Mutual-exclusion- a pthread_mutex_t protects the shared buffer, index pointers, and item count from race conditions Condition variables — pthread_cond_t is used so threads block efficiently when the buffer is full or empty, instead of spinning in a loop
 Circular buffer — fixed-size array reused via modulo arithmetic on the read/write indices
-# Why I prefered using condition variables instea of just using mutex:
+## Why I preferred using condition variables instead of just using mutex:
 A mutex alone only prevents two threads from touching shared data at the same time — it does not stop a consumer from trying to read an item that hasn't been produced yet, or a producer from writing into a full buffer.
 Condition variables let a thread sleep until a specific condition becomes true (buffer no longer empty / no longer full), and the producer and consumer signal each other when that happens.
-Which makes my program mmuch more efficent.
+Which makes my program much more efficent.
-# Program:
+## Program:
 ```
 #include <stdio.h>
 #include <stdlib.h>